 This report summarizes the experiences with risk mitigation for deep geothermal projects in Germany.
 Both technical drilling and exploration risks are addressed.
+To overcome the main obstacle developing geothermal projects, the exploration risk, private insurance companies and insurance brokers entered the market.
+The paper reports on insurance solutions in the private market sector.
+Basic terms and conditions are introduced and their further development with experience in a growing competitive market is described.

-Based on the history of geothermal project development in Germany, the national renewable energy incentive program is introduced.
-The paper reports on insurance solutions on the private market sector as well as on the German federal risk mitigation program started in 2008.
-The author's practical experiences from different insurance negotiations give some insight on the current use of those insurance solutions.
+In the framework of the national renewable energy incentive program, the German federal risk mitigation program was started in 2008 and will be available on the German geothermal market in the first months of 2009.
+The author's practical experiences from different insurance negotiations give some insight into the current use of those insurance solutions.

-1 INTRODUCTION
+INTRODUCTION

 The risks in geothermal projects can be classified in two different types.
 The drilling risk comprises problems with the drilling process due to unexpected geology or technical problems with the equipment.
-It includes e.g. the risks of loosing equipment inside the borehole and the risk of a blocked drilling string.
+It includes e.g. the risks of losing equipment inside the borehole and the risk of a blocked drilling string.
 On the other hand, the exploration risk stands for the risk of not finding the economically viable temperature or flow rate in a geothermal reservoir.
 Also, the risk of adverse chemical conditions is part of the exploration risk.
 At the moment, insurance companies offer standard policies to cover the drilling risks.

-However, policies covering the exploration risk are currently only offered for projects located in one of the two main geothermal provinces in Germany (the Molasse Basin north of the Alps and the Upper Rhine Graben) and depending on the individual case.
+The main obstacle for the development of geothermal projects, however is the exploration risk.
+Policies covering the exploration risk are currently only offered for projects located in one of the two main geothermal provinces in Germany (the Molasse Basin north of the Alps and the Upper Rhine Graben) and depending on the individual case.